any-docs/css/content/reference/values/color-interpolation-method/index.md

 {{EmbedLiveSample("hue_interpolation_in_repeating_gradients", "100%", 250)}}

 Comparing the first and second boxes demonstrates the difference of interpolating between two colors in differing color spaces.
-Comparing the second and third boxes shows the difference between {{cssxref("hue-interpolation-method")}}s, with the linear gradient using the shorter method (default) and the radial gradient using the longer method.
+Comparing the second and third boxes shows the difference between `hue-interpolation-method`s, with the linear gradient using the shorter method (default) and the radial gradient using the longer method.

 ## Specifications